 This post may contain affiliate links.
+Please read our disclosure policy.

 Ingredients

 - Old fashioned rolled oats: Rolled old fashioned oats work the best for this recipe for the best texture.
 You can use quick oats or instant oats, but just be aware that the texture will be much softer and a bit “mushy”.
-You can use steel cut oats as well but they take longer to soften up and tend to stay chewy/crunchy even a few days later.

 - Chia seeds: I love adding chia seeds because they add healthy fats, fiber and help to create the perfect texture.
 If you don’t love chia seeds, you can also use flax seeds or leave them out.

-Note: If you donโt love cold oats, you can heat them up in the microwave in 30-60 second intervals.
+Note: If you don’t love cold oats, you can heat them up in the microwave in 30-60 second intervals.

 How to store